 - information about any changes to the responsible person's policies and procedures as a result of incidents to which the duty of candour has applied;

 - such other information as the responsible person thinks fit.

 The report must not mention the name of any individual, or contain any information that could identify any individual.

 The report must be published in a manner that is publicly accessible.
 For instance, on an organisation's website.

 When an organisation has published a report, they must notify:

-- Healthcare Improvement Scotland, in the case of a report published by an organisation which provides an independent healthcare service (within the meaning of section 10F(1) of the NHS (Scotland) Act 1978).
+- Healthcare Improvement Scotland, in the case of a report published by an organisation which provides an independent healthcare service (within the meaning of section 10F(1) of the (Scotland) Act 1978).
 This can be submitted via the eForms system;

 - The Scottish Ministers, in the case of a report published by any other organisation which provides a health service.
 Please send the notification to firstname.lastname@example.org ;

 - The Care Inspectorate, in the case of a report published by an organisation which provides a care service or a social work service.
 The Care Inspectorate will ask for information about whether or not care services have published their duty of candour report in the first set of Annual Returns following the end of the financial year after which the report must be published.